JAForewit/tmm/README.md

 }

 void slide(int[][] board, int turn) {
-    // record all valid slides
+    // try all valid slides
+    // check for no slides available
 }
 ```